priymavani/GIT_TASK/git_task_list_03.md

    ```bash
    git branch -d feature-branch
    ```
+   ↦ deleting branch by -d

    - **Explanation**: This deletes the branch only if it has been fully merged.

 2. Force-delete a branch:
    ```bash
    git branch -D feature-branch
    ```
+   ↦ deleting branch forcefully by -D

    - **Explanation**: Deletes the branch even if it hasn’t been merged.

 #### **Task 12: Rename a Branch**